-The WIRE Program is a 9-week education program focused on providing minorities with hands-on experience in investment research, along with career development and mentorship.
+The DIFI Program is a 9-week education program focused on providing minorities with hands-on experience in investment research, along with career development and mentorship.
 The program features weekly lessons on various financial topics such as financial modeling and Bloomberg Terminal lessons, as well as 1-on-1 mentorship and support from our analysts.

 The Analyst Program is open to all UMass Amherst students, including non-business majors.
 We typically welcome 3-5 new junior analysts each semester.
 Freshmen and sophomores are preferred, however, juniors are still encouraged to apply.

 The Analyst Program is a rigorous process throughout the semester and collegiate careers.
 Accepted students enter as junior analysts, joining our tri-weekly lessons and discussions and learning credit analysis.
 Junior analysts also research and pitch 3 credit investments per semester with help from their senior analysts.
 Each analyst is divided into our 5 coverage sectors from which they pitch a bond.

 The Analyst Program has application and interview periods each semester, a few weeks before finals.
 The process takes several weeks, including written applications, conversational interviews, and a final round super-day style interview.
 Once accepted, members remain junior analysts for 2-3 semesters until becoming senior analysts and working with younger members.

 Written applications are due several weeks before finals.
 General details and short responses are required, in addition to transcripts and other documents.

 A group of applicants are invited to move forward.
 This phase involves several short interview rounds speaking with current members.
 This stage is focused on finding the right "fit".

 A small group is selected for final round interviews.
 These intensive, super-day style sessions feature three rooms: a behavioral room, technical room, and case study analysis room.